diogotcorreia/master-thesis/docs/content/ch07-conclusion.typ

 showing how it was detected by #TheTool, and how to approach its potentially vulnerable code in order to build a successful exploit.
-This resulted in #cve("CVE-2025-58367") being published for the affected project, showing that class pollution is not just a theoretical vulnerability, but it can severely affect production code.
+This resulted in #cve("CVE-2025-58367") with CVSS4 10.0 critical severity
+being published for the affected project, showing that class pollution is not just a theoretical vulnerability, but it can severely affect production code.